 5. Tune Wowza Streaming Engine

 Wowza Streaming Engine is automatically tuned to take best advantage of available hardware resources when the server starts.
 The server calculates an appropriate Java heap size, garbage collection (GC) settings, and other Java command-line options based on available hardware, the computer and Java Virtual Machine (JVM) bitness, and other factors.

 By default, the server sets the Java heap size to a value that's suitable for application development environments.
 Before you deploy the server in production environments, where it may use memory extensively when heavily loaded, you can select an option in Wowza Streaming Engine Manager that automatically sets the heap size to a predefined value that's appropriate for production use.
-You can use Streaming Engine Manager to adjust many performance settings from the default values that are calculated by the server to fine-tune the server's performance.
-For more information, see How to do performance tuning.
+You can use Wowza Streaming Engine Manager to adjust many performance settings from the default values that are calculated by the server to fine-tune the server's performance.
+For more information, see Tune Wowza Streaming Engine for optimal performance.